Skip to main content

 Stages of bereavement or grief

-Experts generally accept that we go through 5 stages of bereavement or grief:
+Some research suggests that there are 5 stages of bereavement or grief:

 Your grief might feel chaotic and out of control, but these feelings will eventually become less intense over time.